precice/precice.github.io/pages/docs/installation/installation-overview.md

 The aim of this section is to help you to install preCICE on your system.
 Depending on your system and your requirements, this process may vary greatly in complexity.
-To find the right method for you, follow this decision graph, or simply read on!
+To find the right method for you, follow this decision graph, or read on!

 <img class="img-responsive center-block" src="images/docs/install-decision.png" alt="Decision tree for installation method" style="margin: auto; margin-bottom:40px" usemap="#image-map"/>